Contact Me about this service.

 - Preservation of site functionality related to the Americans with Disabilities Act of 1990.

-- Updates to your Terms and Conditions of Service and login area to bind agreement to your TOS with member logins.
+- Recommendations about modifications to your Terms and Conditions of Service and login area to bind agreement to your TOS with member logins.

 - Evaluation of your web host’s ability to allow security best practices.

-- Re-design of existing workflows that violate security practices.
+- Identification of existing workflows that violate security practices.